 Top 11 Best Kauai Waterfalls

-The island of Kauai is known as the ‘Garden Island.’
-I can’t think of a better description for this beautiful Hawaiian island.
+The island of Kauai is known as the ‘Garden Island’ or ‘Garden Isle.’
+I can’t think of a better description of this beautiful Hawaiian island.

-Kauai is the fourth largest of the Hawaiian islands, known for its jaw-dropping cascades, surrounded by lush green tropical rainforests.
+Kauai is the fourth largest of the Hawaiian islands, known for its jaw-dropping cascades and spectacular waterfalls, surrounded by tropical jungle and lush green tropical rainforests.

-And not to worry, while you can certainly hike to most of these waterfalls by trail, several of them can be seen in the comfort of your own car.
+And do not worry; while you can certainly hike to most of these waterfalls by trail, several of these are Kauai waterfalls you can drive to and can be seen in the comfort of your own car.

 1. Wailua Falls